Uncategorized

 HMA is committed to bringing together experts from across the healthcare spectrum, and advancing the conversation about ways to improve access, equity, and innovation in healthcare.
 In early March 2024, we will be offering an HMA Spring Workshop on value-based care in Chicago.
 Registration will open soon; to receive the invitation, please be sure you are subscribed to the HMA News and Events list.

-Proposed changes to opioid treatment: what they will mean for providers, payers, and regulators
+Proposed changes to opioid treatment: implications for providers, payers, and regulators

 After more than two decades, SAMHSA and its Center for Substance Abuse Treatment (CSAT) is revisiting regulations governing opioid treatment programs (OTPs), as required by the 2023 Consolidated Appropriations Act passed by Congress.
 These new federal rules around treatment will change how medications are delivered to persons with opioid use disorder (OUD), offering opioid treatment centers a unique opportunity to advance person-centered care, and can build on the lessons learned from the flexibilities offered during the public health emergency.